Mason (musician): Biography

 Iason Chronis was born in Amsterdam to Dutch actress Adrienne Kleiweg and Greek sculptor Jorgos Chronis.
-Both his sisters have been TV actresses too.
+Both his sisters, Iwana and Sarah, have been TV actresses too.
+His maternal greatgrandfather is anthropologist Johannes Pieter Kleiweg de Zwaan.

 Chronis began learning the violin at age 6.
 In 1987, he sang in the eighth version of the Kinderen voor Kinderen choir and would continue to do so until the twelfth edition in 1991.

 In 1995, he started doing DJ performances, initially in and around Amsterdam but later abroad.
 In 1999, he took a four-year course in Music Composition and Performance, which he graduated with honours and for which he received an award from the Dutch royal family.
 He used his violin skills during his DJ sets between 1999 and 2005.
 During his world tour with Tiësto in 2004, he played the violin during a live performance of "Lethal Industry", as well as being Tiesto's warm up DJ.
 In 2006, Coen Berrier joined Mason in the studio and during live shows, but left Mason in spring 2014.
 Berrier has had earlier UK chart success with "Husan" by Bhangra Knights.

 In 2008, Mason launched his own label Animal Language.
 In 2011, he released his debut album They Are Among Us, which featured collaborations with Róisín Murphy, DMC, Sam Sparro, Kurtis Blow and Aqualung.
 In 2014 the second Mason album ZOA was released, featuring Jocelyn Brown, Zoot Woman, Rouge Mary (Hercules & Love Affair) among other featured artists.

 In 2015, his single "Papapapa" on Loulou Records reached the number 1 position on the online DJ store Beatport.
 In the same year, Mason released his Nite Rite series, a collection of numbered Nite Rites, released on each full moon.
 Nite Rite Ten featured Danielle Moore from the UK indie band Crazy P on vocals.
 He also collaborated on releases with German house acts Moonbootica and Sharam Jey and remixed fellow Dutch acts Kraak & Smaak, Janne Schra and Arling & Cameron that year.